 Expert Opinions

 Nutritionists and dietitians generally recommend incorporating a variety of protein sources into a balanced diet, including white meat.
-They emphasize the importance of choosing lean cuts of white meat and preparing them in healthy ways, such as baking, grilling, or steaming.
+They underline the importance of choosing lean cuts of white meat and preparing them in healthy ways, such as baking, grilling, or steaming.
 They also advise limiting the consumption of processed meats, which can be high in sodium and unhealthy fats.

 “Incorporating lean white meats like chicken breast or fish into your diet can be a great way to get high-quality protein without the added saturated fat often found in red meats,” says registered dietitian Sarah Jones.
-“However, it’s important to balance your protein sources and not rely solely on one type of meat.”
+“That said, it’s important to balance your protein sources and not rely solely on one type of meat.”

 Tips and Expert Advice